-5. Other ECCR Notable Cases: Briefly describe any other notable ECCR cases in the past fiscal year.
-(Optional)

-Unlike regulatory or licensing agencies, the Air Force does not have a large volume of cases and many of the cases span multiple years.

-6. Priority Uses of ECCR:

-Please describe your agency's efforts to address priority or emerging areas of conflict and cross-cutting challenges either individually or in coordination with other agencies.
-For example, consider the following areas: NEPA, ESA, CERCLA, energy development, energy transmission, CWA 404 permitting, tribal consultation, environmental justice, management of ocean resources, infrastructure development, National Historic Preservation Act, other priority areas.
+Other ECCR Notable Cases: Briefly describe any other notable ECCR cases in the p fiscal year.
+(Optional) ast Unlike regulatory or licensing agencies, the Air Force does not have a large volume of cases and many of the cases span multiple years.
+6. Priority Uses of ECCR: Please describe your agency's efforts to address priority or emerging areas of co and cross-cutting challenges either individually or in coordination with other agen For example, consider the following areas: NEPA, ESA, CERCLA, energy development, energy transmission, CWA 404 permitting, tribal consultation, environmental justice, management of ocean resources, infrastructure developm National Historic Preservation Act, other priority areas. cies.
 Many of the ECCR cases reported continue to involve NEPA, CERCLA and land use.
-During FY14 the Air Force continued a renewed focus on government to government relationships with Tribes and sought to encourage better communication between installation commanders and Tribes.
 (See answer below.)

-7. Non-Third-Party-assisted Collaboration Processes: Briefly describe other significant uses of environmental collaboration that your agency has undertaken in FY 2014 to anticipate, prevent, better manage, or resolve environmental issues and conflicts that do not include a third-party neutral.
+7. Non-Third-Party-assisted Collaboration Processes: Briefly describe other significant uses of environmental collaboration that your agency has undertaken in FY 2015 to anticipate, prevent, better manage, or resolve environmental issues and conflicts that do not include a third-party neutral.
 Examples may include interagency MOUs, enhanced public engagement, and structural committees with the capacity to resolve disputes, etc.

-Throughout FY14, the Air Force participated on 87 Restoration Advisory Boards (RABs), the great majority of which do not utilize third party neutrals.
+Throughout FY15, the Air Force participated on 87 Restoration Advisory Boards (RABs), the great majority of which do not utilize third party neutrals.
 These advisory boards include community and regulator representatives and employ collaborative decision making processes for many cleanup issues.

-The Air Force also serves as the Regional Environmental Coordinator for DOD in EPA Regions 2, 3 & 10 and in that role has chaired partnering sessions and participated in working groups with Federal and State partners to address installation, regulatory and environmental compliance matters in NY, NJ, WA & AK and other States as well as on working groups for the Chesapeake Bay and for Federal Climate Partners.
+The Air Force also serves as the Regional Environmental Coordinator for DOD in EPA Regions 2, 6 & 10 and in that role has chaired partnering sessions and participated in working groups with Federal and State partners to address installation, regulatory and environmental compliance matters in NY, NJ, WA, OR, ID, AK & TX and other States as well as on working groups for the Chesapeake Bay, for Federal Climate Partners, and for implementation of the E.O. on Sustainability.
 The Air Force is also active in the Western Regional Partnership focused on collaboration between Federal, State and Tribal leadership in AZ, CA, NV, NM, and UT to develop solutions that protect natural resources while promoting sustainability, homeland security and military readiness.
 Air Force Regional Environmental Offices also hold frequent partnering meetings in States with Air Force installations in order to address planning and compliance issues.
+The Air Force participates in the Western States Water Council's Federal Agency Support Team addressing drought, climate change, water availability and energy issues.

-The Air Force participates in numerous partnering and collaborative groups including the California Desert Renewable Energy and Conservation Plan effort working with Federal, State and local stakeholders to resolve potential conflicting land use in the Mojave Desert as well as on the Southeastern Region Partnership for Planning and Sustainability.
-The Air Force works with BLM on many issues including renewable energy development and energy transmission line siting.
+The Air Force participates in numerous partnering collaborative groups including the California Desert Renewable Energy and Conservation Plan effort working with Federal, State and local stakeholders to resolve potential conflicting land use in the Mojave Desert as well as on the Southeastern Region Partnership for Planning and Sustainability.
+The Air Force works including with BLM many issues renewable energy development and energy transmission line siting.